 This problem is common and can happen to any iPhone at any time for a variety of reasons.
 In this article, we are going to address this problem, showing you a few ways to fix it.

-Why Does The iPhone Get Stuck In The Boot Loop?
+Why Does iPhone Get Stuck in Boot Loop?

-There are a lot of reason why your device can be stuck on a boot loop.
+There are a lot of reasons why your device can be stuck in a boot loop.
 The following are just some of the most common reasons.